openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     %22id_token_signing_alg_values_supported%22%3A%5B%22RS256%22%5D%7D
 ```

-#### Relying Party Metadata Error Response
+## Relying Party Metadata Error Response

-When `client_metadata` or `client_metadata_uri` parameters are present, but Self-Issued OP recognizes `client_id` and knows metadata associated with it, Self-Issued OP MUST return an error.
+When Self-Issued OP receives a pre-registered `client_id` of a (#pre-registered-rp), but `client_metadata` or `client_metadata_uri` parameters of a (#non-pre-registered-rp) are also present, Self-Issued OP MUST return an error.
+When Self-Issued OP receives a `client_id` of a (#non-pre-registered-rp) that it has cached following one of the methods defined in (#non-preregistered-rp), it does not not return an error.

-Self-Issued OPs compliant to this specification MUST NOT proceed with the transaction when pre-registered client metadata has been found based on the `client_id`, but `client_metadata` parameter has also been present.
+Self-Issued OPs compliant with this specification MUST NOT proceed with the transaction when pre-registered client metadata has been found based on the `client_id`, but `client_metadata` parameter has also been present.

 Usage of `client_metadata` or `client_metadata_uri` parameters with `client_id` that Self-Issued OP might be seeing for the first time is mutualy exclusive with the registration mechanism where Self-Issued OP assigns `client_id` to the RP after receiving RP's metadata.

-### Relying Party Metadata Values {#rp-metadata}
+## Relying Party Metadata Values {#rp-metadata}

 This extension defines the following RP parameter value, used by the RP to provide information about itself to the Self-Issued OP: